 Course-specific learning objectives

-The Second-cycle degree course in Architecture and Sustainable Cities is oriented towards the training of a professional figure able to design, thanks to the mastery of the tools related to the construction of the planned work, the realisation, transformation and modification of the anthropic environment with full knowledge of the aesthetic, distributive, functional, technical-constructive, managerial, economic and environmental aspects.
-The Second-cycle degree course in Sustainable Architecture and Cities will have specific skills in relation to the preparation of building projects and the coordination of the implementation process of these works, including through the organisation of the work of other specialists and operators in the fields of architecture, urban planning and architectural restoration, with full consideration of aspects related to the sustainability of the project.
+The Second-cycle degree course in Architecture and city sustainability is oriented towards the training of a professional figure able to design, thanks to the mastery of the tools related to the construction of the planned work, the realisation, transformation and modification of the anthropic environment with full knowledge of the aesthetic, distributive, functional, technical-constructive, managerial, economic and environmental aspects.
+The Second-cycle degree course in Architecture and city sustainability will have specific skills in relation to the preparation of building projects and the coordination of the implementation process of these works, including through the organisation of the work of other specialists and operators in the fields of architecture, urban planning and architectural restoration, with full consideration of aspects related to the sustainability of the project.
 In addition, the graduate will have skills in the field of urban, territorial and landscape design and planning, being able to draw up projects and plans prepared by public and private bodies according to current legislation.
 Finally, it will have expertise in the design of restoration, conservation and reuse of the existing building heritage with particular attention to assets of historical, architectural, cultural, environmental and landscape value.

 In both years of the degree course, the training will be carried out using laboratory-based teaching tools and more traditional single-discipline and integrated course units.